polymonster/hotline/readme.md

 hotline_plugin![EmptyPlugin];
 ```

-### Ecs Plugin
+### ecs

-There is a core `ecs` plugin which builds on top of [bevy_ecs](https://docs.rs/bevy_ecs/latest/bevy_ecs/).
+There is a core entity component system plugin which builds on top of [bevy_ecs](https://docs.rs/bevy_ecs/latest/bevy_ecs/).
 It allows you to supply your own systems and build schedules dynamically.
 It is possible to load and find new `ecs` systems in different dynamic libraries.
 You can register and instantiate `demos` which are collections of `setup`, `update` and `render` systems.

 #### Registering Demos